elanalynn/Your-Life-in-Weeks/README.md

 # Your Life in Weeks

-This is an interactive version of the "Your Life in Weeks" poster from WaitButWhy.com.
+This is an interactive version of the "Your Life in Weeks" poster from [Wait but Why](WaitButWhy.com).

-To contribute to this project, you will need to:
+## To contribute to this project, you will need to:

 * Install an http-server: